meloonics/finite_state_machine/README.md

-# finite_state_machine
+# Finite State Machine for Godot 4.x
 A demo for a finite state machine in Godot 4.x.
+Including a short demo and two scripts for you to use and abuse.

 This finite state machine is capable of manipulating any node you assign to it during `_physics_process`.
 The components (host-node, fsm-node, state-nodes) do not have any dependencies on each other, meaning that you can put the fsm and its states anywhere in the scene-tree if need be.
 You can add and remove states on the fly and even replace the host-node at runtime.
 Wanna make a game where you play as a poltergeist posessing things?
 No problem!
 Wanna design a sleeping enemy, that only attacks when the player is running?
 Easy!
 The FSM comes with a bunch of signals to communicate its changes to the rest of the scene.
 That way you can compose complex interactions and make NPC reactions to player behavior easy!